skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 Performing all of these tasks took 5 to 10 minutes per user.

-After the study, the users were asked for the following aspects:
+After the study, the users were asked about the following aspects:

 *  again, for their wellbeing,
 *  for different aspects of the prototype, the likelihood of adoption of VR-steered laser ablation,